memcube/rpi-binance-display/README.md

 configured using the UPDATES value in secret.cfg.
 The value is a counter for how many update loops the current assets are displayed.
 After that count the next 7 values are displayed.
-On a Raspberry Pi 4 one update loop takes approximately 5 sek.
+On a Raspberry Pi 4 one update loop takes approximately 5 sec.

 A mouse click will exit the program.